alejandrosaenz117/fetch-cwe-list/README.md

 ```
 const fetchCweList = require('fetch-cwe-list')

-// Basic usage
+// Promise usage
 fetchCweList().then((cweAry) => {
   console.log(cweAry)
 })

-// async/await
+// async/await usage
 const cweAry = await fetchCweList();
 ```

+- The result is an array of CWE objects, each representing a weakness entry from the latest MITRE CWE catalog.
+- All network, extraction, and parsing steps are handled automatically.

 ## Example Output

-A single item in the CWE array which includes mapped external references.
+An example of a single CWE object returned in the array, including its mapped external references.

 ```
 {